alketii/gogol/README.md

 ![Gogol screenshot](https://lut.im/gyBIMcB39S/FLBOPKADIi2s62E8.png)

 ## Goal
 Gogol is an experimental project of mine which I develop in my free time as a hobby.
-It shouldn't not be taken as a game maker but rather than a playground to express creativity and for fun.
+It should not be taken as a game maker but rather than a playground to express creativity and for fun.

 The goals are:
 * Drang 'n drop